samg/timetrap/README.md

   usage: ``t yesterday [--ids] [--format FMT] [SHEET | all]``

 **week**
-  Shortcut for display with start date set to Monday of this week
+  Shortcut for display with start date set to a day of this week.
+The default start of the week is Monday.

   usage: ``t week [--ids] [--end DATE] [--format FMT] [TIMESHEET | all]``